Ultimate Guide to Kanban Project Management

 Toyota ran with this idea and used physical cards to separate steps in their manufacturing process.
 These cards enabled the team members to see what needs to be done easily.
 One of the goals in creating the Kanban system was to create a system that allows for the company's continuous growth.

-It wasn't until the early 2000s that Kanban took root in project management.
+It wasn't until the early 2000s that Kanban took root in Project Management Software.
 The first person credited as the first to adopt Kanban in software management was David J. Anderson in 2005.
 The book he published on Kanban is still one of the most comprehensive resources for technology-focused projects.

 Principles of Kanban Project Management

-Adopting the Kanban methodology is way beyond ordinarily using cards to help manage just-in-time delivery.
+Adopting the Kanban Project Management Methodology is way beyond ordinarily using cards to help manage just-in-time delivery.
 The framework allows teams to reduce bottlenecks, improve efficiencies, increase quality and boost output.

 “Kanban is not a software development lifecycle methodology or an approach to project management.
 It requires that some process is already in place so that Kanban can be applied to incrementally change the underlying process.” - David J. Anderson

-Before we learn about Kanban boards and cards, let us understand the principles of Kanban methodology.
+Before we learn about Kanban boards and cards, let us understand the principles of Kanban Project Management Methodology.

 Start with what you are doing now.
 Use Kanban for your current workflow; you do not need to change your processes.
 Understand that the methods are already in place, including what is working and what is not.